Terciel-22/flutter_overflows/README.md

   - Analyze the widget hierarchy and adjust the constraints, sizes, or scrolling capabilities of the parent and child widgets.
   - Consider using widgets like `Flexible`, `Expanded`, `ListView`, or `SingleChildScrollView` at appropriate levels to handle the overflow.

-Certainly!
-Here are a few more scenarios where overflowed widgets can occur in Flutter, along with their corresponding solutions:

 18. TabBar Overflow

 - Scenario: The tabs within a TabBar widget exceed the available space.